K4ktus123/kDS3231/README.md

 If you find any bugs please report them immediately.

 ## Wire1 interface
-I'm happy to tell you that now the library the second I2C interface on microcontrollers such as ATmega328PB.
+I'm happy to tell you that now you can use the library with the second I2C interface on microcontrollers such as ATmega328PB.
 You can download the modified version [here](https://github.com/K4ktus123/kDS3231/tree/w1).

 ## Installation